Essex County, New Jersey: Light rail

 The Newark Light Rail is completely contained within the county.
 It has 17 stations in Newark, Belleville, and Bloomfield and also operates out of Newark Penn Station.
 It is composed of two lines: the Newark City Subway and the Broad Street Extension.

 The Newark City Subway is the only survivor of the many street car lines that once crossed New Jersey, although it no longer uses street cars.
 It survived in part because it does not include street running, instead following the abandoned Morris Canal right of way before going underground.
 It has one station in Bloomfield and one in Belleville on the old Orange Branch of the New York & Greenwood Lake Service of the Erie Railroad before entering Newark and turning onto the Morris Canal right of way.
 From there it follows Branch Brook Park before turning into downtown Newark as a subway.
 It has nine stops in Newark before terminating in Newark Penn Station.

 The Broad Street Extension was built to provide connections between Newark Penn Station and Newark Broad Street Station and service to the waterfront of Newark.
 Leaving Penn Station, the line comes up from the subway and runs on streets or at grade for most of its length.
 It stops at NJPAC/Center Street, Atlantic Street, and Riverfront Stadium before reaching Broad Street Station.
 From Broad Street it takes a different route stopping at Washington Park and NJPAC/Center Street before arriving at Penn Station.

 Rapid transit

-The PATH also operates out of Newark Penn Station.
+The PATH also operates out of New York Penn Station.
 It has direct service to Harrison, Jersey City, and Lower Manhattan.
 With a free transfer, the PATH also provides service to Hoboken, as well as Greenwich Village, Chelsea, and Midtown Manhattan.